szaumoor/ZSTweaks/ZSTweaks/README.md

 All these bonuses are additive, which means are not affected by most effects, or strengh, although it also means that they're good weapons for characters with low strength.

+Exceptions: Grave Binder is not affected by these bonuses because it's an oversized dagger.

 **Component 1450:** Make some rogue weapons have the chance of doing more damage if wielded by pure thieves (Finesse)

 This component is an attempt at making single-classed Thieves more effective with a portion of thief-usable weapons without relying on stats, APR or proficiency points.